-- Basin 100 must attenuate the post-development 25-year storm to the pre-development 5-year storm to meet City of Tampa requirements. - Basin 200 does not impact any City of Tampa drainage systems and discharges to a tidal outfall; therefore, attenuation is not required.
+• Basin 200 does not impact any City of Tampa drainage systems and discharges to a tidal outfall; therefore, attenuation is not required.

-The total required volumes for the project are 1.40 acre-feet of required treatment and 0.48 acre-feet of required attenuation.
+The total required volumes for the project are 1.18 acre-feet of required treatment and 0.00 acre-feet of required attenuation.